ScenicFramework/scenic/CONTRIBUTING.md

 Still working on this bit...

+For now, please play around with it.
+I would gladly accept help documenting it.

+Over the coming weeks, I'll set up discussion mailing lists and whatever.
+Simply haven't gotten there yet.

 We do our best to keep the issue tracker tidy and organized, making it useful